makerdao/community/governance/polls/Adjust the Debt Floor (Dust) - January 23, 2023.md

 start_date: 2023-01-23T16:00:00
 end_date: 2023-01-26T16:00:00
 ---
-# Poll: Adjust the Debt Floor (Dust) - January 23, 2023
+# Poll: Adjust the Debt Floor (dust) - January 23, 2023

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the [Risk Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP35).
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, January 23 at 16:00 UTC.